 About Embrace Rwanda

 Embrace Rwanda is a grassroots community development partnership between Canada and Rwanda.
-Under the leadership of North Vancouver’s Hilary King, the initial focus was to provide continuing support for poverty-stricken rural families through an initiative called the “Healthy Mums Project”.
-Five years later, the initiative stands on four pillars of community development and support: maternal/child health, early childhood education, building capacity through a Vocational Training Centre and a community economic development/ savings and credit program to support the development of small business.
+Under the leadership of North Vancouver’s Hilary King, the initial focus was to provide continuing support for poverty-stricken rural families through an initiative called the “Healthy Mums Program”.
+Ten years later, the initiative stands on four pillars of community development and support: maternal/child health, early childhood education, building capacity through a Vocational Training Centre and a social/ economic development/ savings and credit program to support the development of small business.
 In Canada, the charity is run entirely by volunteers, many of whom visit Rwanda annually to offer skills and support.
 This volunteer component enables 100% of all funds raised here to go directly to Rwanda.

 Partnerships the Key to Success